Hilaire Belloc

 Wikipedia

-Joseph Hilaire Pierre René Belloc (, French: [ilɛːʁ bɛlɔk]; 27 July 1870 – 16 July 1953) was a French-English writer, politician, and historian.
-Belloc was also an orator, poet, sailor, satirist, writer of letters, soldier, and political activist.
-His Catholic faith had a strong effect on his works.
+Joseph Hilaire Pierre René Belloc (27 July 1870 – 16 July 1953) was a French-English writer and political activist.
+Belloc was considered one of the most versatile authors of the 20th century, producing essays on history, politics and economics as well as poetry, travelogues and satire.
+His Catholicism had a strong effect on his works.

-Belloc became a naturalised British subject in 1902 while retaining his French citizenship.
+Born in the French Empire in 1870, Belloc became a naturalised British subject in 1902 while retaining his French citizenship.
 While attending Oxford University, he served as President of the Oxford Union.
-From 1906 to 1910, he served as one of the few openly Catholic members of the British Parliament.
+From 1906 to 1910, he served as one of the few Catholic members of the British Parliament.

 Editions